-Information Yes No Forms Correctly completed and signed Application Forms Annexure A Are applicant, property, ownership, and occupancy forms for all applicants and properties correctly completed on the application forms?
+Information Yes No Forms Correctly completed and signed Application Forms 1 Annexure A Are applicant, property, ownership, and occupancy forms for all applicants and properties correctly completed on the application forms?
 Annexure A Are all appropriate and required supplementary forms indicated in the application form, included in the application and correctly filled in?
 Annexure A Is a copy of the ID of the applicant/responsible person included with the forms?
 Annexure A Is the licence application fee and proof of payment included in the application?
 Annexure A2 FINAL / BRIEF APPLICATION REPORT Is a Final/Brief Application Report signed and included in the application?
-This Report Does the FINAL / BRIEF APPLICATION REPORT contain the following information/sections?
+This Report Does the FINAL / BRIEF APPLICATION REPORT contain the following in Does the FINAL / BRIEF APPLICATION REPORT contain the following information/sections?
 The applicant Chapter 2 Page 2-1 The properties on which the water use will take place Annexure A The development that requires the water use Chapter 3

-(1)&lt;sup>1 A list of all licence application forms is appended to this checklist for ease of reference
+(1) A list of all licence application forms is appended to this checklist for ease of reference